Try Out the Two Games Created in Our 24-hour Coding Competition

 “I had never attended a hackathon before, and while it was fast-paced, I learned a lot and had a blast,” said Reese Hodge, software engineer and captain of one of the Blazor Hackathon teams.
 “It was also great to work with people who aren’t on my day-to-day scrum team.
 I would do a hackathon again.”

-Check out both teams’ final projects above and click the captions to play each game!
+Check out screenshots of both teams’ final projects above!

 Interested in How We Created the Games?

 In the weeks leading up to the Blazor Hackathon, IntelliTect employees pitched ideas for their game and split into teams.
 Then, teams planned out their projects, created a backlog of items, collected graphics and images, set up hosting infrastructure in Azure, set up a nearly empty repository (think “Hello World” or default project template), and set up any CI/CD that might be needed for the game.
 All coding would be saved for the event.

 Kevin Bost, senior software architect and Team 8 captain, and Reese Hodge, software engineer and Team Homesteaders captain, share their Blazor Hackathon experiences below.